Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

     container.delete_item(item, partition_key='Pager')
 ```

 > NOTE: If you are using partitioned collection, the value of the `partitionKey` in the example code above, should be set to the value of the partition key for this particular item, not the name of the partition key column in your collection.
+This holds true for both point reads and deletes.

 ### Query the database